Whenever a company grows, it also accumulates a wealth of knowledge, from processes and best practices to institutional culture.

 - Pinpoint the institutional knowledge that should be stored, from individual job responsibilities to methodologies, working relationships, even team values and culture.

 - To streamline the process, designate project coordinators for each team and department.
 While everyone is expected to contribute, these coordinators are in charge of tracking the progress for their team, ensuring the content is relevant and accurate, and that all the subject matter expertise of their department is covered in the wiki.

-- Set up access rights
+4. Set up wiki access rights

 - While wikis rely on peer review, it’s always a good idea to have editors.
 Assign designated reviewers, and make sure they are enthused about the project so they continually invest time moderating content.